reikoNeko/SNAG/PITCHME.md

 ---
 ### Online CTFs
 * Great place to build skills
-* Some have internal chat systems or comunity boards
+* Some have internal chat systems or community boards
 * Play anywhere any time
 * Usually stay available after the scoring period ends